nesl/hide-and-seek-challenge/readme.md

 # NESL Golden_Fleece Team's Solutons to the NeurIPS 2020 Hide-and-seek Privacy Challenge

-This repository contains NESL's solution in the NeurIPS 2020 hide-and-seek privacy challenge.
-Our team is named Golden_Fleece and we are the runner-up in the challenge's hider track.
+This repository contains NESL's solutionS in the NeurIPS 2020 hide-and-seek privacy challenge.
+Our team is named Golden_Fleece, and we are the runner-up in the challenge's hider track.

-## 1. Background of the Competition
+## 1. Background
 ### 1.1.
 Privacy Issue in Medical Data and the Hide and Seek Challenge

-Clinical time series, combined with ML, can enable powerful inferences about the health of individuals or larger populations of users.
+Clinical time series, combined with ML, can enable powerful inferences about the health of individuals or larger populations.
 However, healthcare datasets often contain sensitive information about its patients.
 Thus, one approach to providing this clinical time series data is via synthetic generation, where the goal is to preserve the utility of the time series data with respect to certain inferences, yet ensure privacy.
 The formulation of utility and privacy will be defined later.

 In this Hide-and-Seek Privacy Challenge, several teams compete against each other in two tracks: hiders and seekers.
 Teams that are joining as hiders must generate synthetic data for a subset of patients from the AmsterdamUMCdb dataset.
 This synthetic data must be able to meet a minimal threshold on several utility metrics.
 On the other hand, teams joining as seekers must try to break the privacy of the synthesized data from the hiders, by performing a membership inference attack (discussed later).